Website colophon

 Functional code is written in PHP.

-DOM layer is written in Blade and HTML.
+DOM layer is written in Blade, PHP, and HTML.

 Presentational layer is written in SCSS.